softwaremill/jekyll-softwaremill/_posts/company/2016-07-18-cassandra-monitoring-part-1.md

 Note: by default remote JMX is disabled.
 If you really need it, you can enable it in `cassandra-env.sh`.

 For metrics gathering Cassandra internally leverages [`io.dropwizard.metrics`](http://metrics.dropwizard.io/)  (only from version `2.2`, previously library was named `com.yammer.metrics` and to be more confusing  `io.dropwizard.metrics` uses `com.codahale.metrics` package names).
 Those are the metrics presented via JMX.
 However, it is possible to access them in a different way.
-From Cassandra 2.0.2 it is possible to configure reporters, so that every configured period Cassandra forwards those metrics e.g. to [Graphite](https://graphiteapp.org/).
+Cassandra 2.0.2 and up allows to configure reporters, so that every configured period Cassandra forwards those metrics e.g. to [Graphite](https://graphiteapp.org/).
 This is implemented by [`metrics-reporter-config`](https://github.com/addthis/metrics-reporter-config) library  (see [CASSANDRA-4430](https://issues.apache.org/jira/browse/CASSANDRA-4430)) and provides a nice automatic way to process metrics in different systems, store and display them or check for alarms.

 We will cover the concept of reporters in more detail, in the next part of this blogpost series.